RETREAT BOOKING NOW CLOSED – email email@example.com to be on the reserve list

 The donation includes dinner on the Friday, breakfast, lunch and dinner from Saturday to Wednesday and breakfast and dinner on the Thursday.

 Please remember to notify us at registration if you have specific dietary requirements.
 If you don’t intend to take the 8 Mahayana precepts, there are basic kitchen facilities at the venue where you can make your own breakfast and dinner.
 Please note all meals must be vegetarian or vegan.
 No meat is allowed on the premises during the retreat.

 Shared rooms have close access to shared bathroom/ shower rooms and washrooms.
-Bedrooms have single beds, power sockets, table, wardrobe with hangers, drawers, bedding, towels and soap.
+Bedrooms have single beds, power sockets, table, wardrobe with hangers, drawers, bedding and towels.
 The bedrooms do not have hair-dryers, kettles, irons, reading lamps or bathrobes.